umesh385/Low-cost-smart-irrigation-pump/README.md

 ##.
 Future Improvements

 - Add a light sensor.
-- Mobile app- based control.
+- Mobile app- based control so that farmers do not need to go to the farms just for irrigation in hot summers and cold winters.
 - Solar power integration.
 - Use tinyML to predict water needs based on wheather +   soil and crop type.
 - Temperature reader and sesor.